 Our Matterhorn Ultraks tour gives you the chance to enjoy one of the iconic trail races in the Alps, whether you're running or cheering others.
 We'll enjoy trail time in Zermatt, under the Matterhorn, on some of the best trails anywhere.

 $3195 per person

-4 nights at a 4-star hotel, 2 nights at a 3-star hotel, all breakfasts, trail snacks, 5 dinners, guided runs daily, all transfers to/from trailheads.
+Four nights at a four-star hotel, two nights at a three-star hotel, all breakfasts, trail snacks, five dinners, guided runs daily, second class three-day Flex rail pass, all transfers to/from trailheads.

 We’ll start the week with 2 days in the hot springs resort of Leukerbad, where we’ll take in some quiet alpine trails, and have fun with the Gemmi Challenge to the top of the famed, serpentine mountain pass.